Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Methodology

 \subsubsection{Small Damage Detection (SDD)}

-SDD involves a mechanism for identifying potential damages using sensory data.
-This mechanism operates on the basis of an event-driven strategy, which is initiated during vehicle rides.
-These events are broadly categorized into two groups: events corresponding to damages and those representing non-damage scenarios.
-The functional process of this system is described in Figure \ref{fig:sdd_framework}.
-When sensory data crosses a predefined threshold, the system is activated and captures relevant information within a designated time window.
-The raw data then undergoes a pre-processing phase and is subsequently utilized by a machine-learning model that has been trained to perform prediction, This model predicts whether the given scenario indicates damage or non-damage (background).
-In instances of detected damage, pertinent information is transmitted to a cloud service to facilitate further actions.
+SDD involves a mechanism for identifying potential damage using sensory data.
+This mechanism operates on an event-driven strategy, initiated during vehicle rides.
+These events are broadly categorised into two groups: events corresponding to damages and those representing non-damage scenarios.
+As illustrated in Figure \ref{fig:sdd_framework}, the process begins with IMU and microphone inputs that trigger event selection when acceleration thresholds are exceeded.
+The data are then pre-processed through band-pass filtering, spectrogram generation, and feature extraction before being passed to the damage prediction model.
+When sensory data exceed a predefined threshold, the system captures relevant information within a designated time window.
+The raw data undergo a pre-processing phase and are subsequently utilised by a machine-learning model that has been trained to perform classification.
+This model predicts whether the given scenario indicates damage or non-damage (background).
+In instances of detected damage, relevant information is transmitted to a cloud service to facilitate further action.